Choosing a school

 -

-Choosing a school - thoughts for parents
+Choosing a school - tips for parents

 What do you want for your child?
 State school or fee-paying?
 Day or boarding school?
 Single sex or co-education?
 It helps to have a game plan, even if you change it at a later date.
 What do you want from the school?
 Undoubtedly you want to find a great school, one that's ideal for your child, with great teaching and possibly good facilities to match.